schackniss/schackniss.de/_projects/challengefinder.md

 ---
 layout: project
 title: Challengefinder 🔎💡
-description: The development of the challengefinder started at a hackathon.
-I continued working on the tool as part as a project thesis at DHBW Mannheim.
+description: The development of the challengefinder started during a hackathon.
+I continued working on the tool as part of a project thesis at DHBW Mannheim.
 project: challengefinder
 ---